10xLaCroixDrinker/grunt-node-version/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-0.1.0 First release
+- 0.1.0 First release
-0.1.1 Added `alwaysInstall` option
+- 0.1.1 Added `alwaysInstall` option
+- 0.1.2 Added `copyPackages` and `maxBuffer` options